 Ticket acceptance during our work

 The rail industry is making plans to help you get around during these disruptions.
-We’re also working out how these changes could affect your ticketing options, with the objective that you shouldn’t be out of pocket while we’re doing this crucial work.
-For now, if you buy an annual season ticket, please continue as usual and we’ll come back to you with an update very soon.
+We’re also working out how these specific changes could affect your ticketing options, with the objective that you shouldn’t be out of pocket while we’re doing this crucial work.
+You can get advice about your ticket during our work from your train operator.